laravel/precognition/README.md

 ### Checking the Polling Status

-To check if polling is active, you may invoke the `polling` function:
+To check if polling is active, you may use the `polling` function:

 ```js
 if (poll.polling()) {